DevExpGbb/vscode-ghcp-starter-kit/README.md

 In general I would say that if you have strong opinions on the tech stack for your given project/repo/workspace - Custom Instructions are the best place to put them as they are implicitly sent on your behalf - you do not need to explicitly invoke these rules...they're a great passive skill :D

 > [!Note]
 > There currently isn't any additional configuraiton settings for custom instructions beyond the "```applyTo```" setting and of course the body of your markdown prompt.
-Unlike custom prompts and custom chat modes
+Unlike custom prompts and custom agents

 Take a look at the custom instructions in the starter kit:
 - [Copilot Instructions](.github/copilot-instructions.md)